gvrrao74/Wolfenstein-s-DOOM/README.md

 * **Music**: https://youtu.be/Cl-xcjlfswo
 * **Gameplay testing**: https://summer.hackclub.com/users/23311
 * **pygbag conversion assistance**: Organisers at DayDream BLR
+* **Python to exe**: auto-py-to-exe package
 * **RayCasting engine**: CoderSpace(YouTube)
 * **Textures, Sprites, and the weapon**: Canva(digital designing app)

-In case you download the source code, make sure you extract the resources folder, drag it out along with the scripts
+In case you download the source code, make sure you extract the resources folder, drag it out along with the scripts : the resources folder should be with the  main.py directory